maab19/nss_project/README.txt

 To support login with github some extra configuration is needed.
 At first create a github OAuth application and copy its client id and secret Like described here:
           https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app
-Then start the keycloak server:
+          -Use "http://localhost:8081" as Homepage URL and Authorization Callback URL Then start the keycloak server:
     -Open a terminal
     -Navigate to the directory keycloak-19.0.3